Dispute Resolution Policy

 Dispute Resolution Process

-At this stage, either party can negotiate for partial compensation, or (after a period of time) choose to have Expert's Dispute Team arbitrate the dispute.
-Both parties will have the opportunity to tell their side of the story and also negotiate terms to resolve the issue between themselves.
+- At this stage, either party can negotiate for partial compensation, or (after a period of time) choose to have Expert's Dispute Team arbitrate the dispute.
+Both parties will have the opportunity to tell their side of the story and also negotiate the terms to resolve the issue between themselves;

-If the responding party does not pay the arbitration fee within the 7 days, the result will be in favor of the party who escalated the dispute into arbitration first.
+- If the responding party does not pay the arbitration fee within the 7 days, the result will be in favour of the party who escalated the dispute into arbitration first;

 Once the dispute has proceeded to Stage 4, further evidence will no longer be accepted.

-At Stage 4, the Dispute Team will review all evidence and other information provided to reach a decision (usually within 48 hours).
+- At Stage 4, the Dispute Team will review all evidence and other information provided to reach a decision (usually within 72 hours).
 Dispute verdicts are final, binding, and irreversible.
-The party who wins the dispute will be refunded their Arbitration Fee.
+The party who wins the dispute will be refunded their Arbitration Fee;

 Evidential Requirements for Your Dispute

-Submit e-mail correspondences as screenshots or as *.eml files.
+- Submit e-mail correspondences as screenshots or as *.eml files.
 If submitting screenshots, ensure that the "To", "From", and the "Date" bar is visible.
-E-mail correspondences sent in *.txt or *.doc or any word processing software will not be honored.
-For proof of external correspondence, users should provide screenshots of their entire unedited conversation.
+E-mail correspondences sent in *.txt or *.doc or any word processing software will not be honoured. - --For proof of external correspondence, users should provide screenshots of their entire unedited conversation;

-Chat conversations should be submitted as screenshots of the conversation from the chat software.
-Correspondences sent in *.txt, *.doc, or any word processing software will not be honored.
+- Chat conversations should be submitted as screenshots of the conversation from the chat software.
+Correspondences sent in *.txt, *.doc, or any word processing software will not be honoured;

 The fee for a payment dispute is GBP7.00 or 5%, whichever is greater, payable by each party.
 The fee will then be refunded to the winner of the dispute.